philippesasseville/roadto4k-app/README.md

 These 3 values can be found using this [website](https://profile.tf/)

+(only take the large number at the end)

 export all of these with the command `export VAR=value`

 # Running the app